AhmadYousif89/Store-Front-API/README.md

   CREATE DATABASE tech_store_test;
   ```

-  4. Connect to the databases and grant all privileges to our user
+  4. Connect to the databases and grant all privileges to our user `udacity`

   ```
   \c tech_store